Accio/AMIDD/docs/README.md

 ## 13-14.
 Student presentations

-You can vote for your presentation topics via [Google Form](https://forms.gle/pov9pfaitWAwVoFS9) by November the first.
+You can vote for your presentation topics via [Google Form](https://forms.gle/VvQx7xfAK5FgRyQZ6) by November 14th.

+In HS 2022, our class will present on the following four topics:

+Topics 2022:

+1. Phenotypic drug discovery: how phenotypic drug discovery complements target-based drug discovery.
+2. Productivity in drug discovery: return of investment, cost, and research productivity in drug discovery.
+3. Mathematical modeling in drug discovery: mathematical modeling techniques used in preclinical and clinical studies.
+4. Reverse translation: how we can leverage data from clinical trials and observational studies to empower preclinical studies.

+Teams are also welcome to bring up their own ideas.
+If there are enough participants, we may adopt these initiatives.

-In HS 2021, our class will present on four topics: machine learning, causal inference, drug discovery for SARS-Cov-2, and mathematical and computational modelling.
-Each team is expected to deliver a talk of 30 minutes, which is followed by 10 minutes of Q&A.
+Each team is expected to deliver a talk of 35 minutes, which is followed by 10 minutes of Q&A.

 ## End-term project